-Amrith’s research focuses on the movements of people and the ecological processes that have connected South and Southeast Asia.
-Amrith’s areas of particular interest include environmental history, the history of migration, and the history of public health.
-He is a 2017 MacArthur Fellow, and recipient of the 2016 Infosys Prize in Humanities.
+Amrith’s research focuses on the movements of people and the ecological processes that have connected South and Southeast Asia, and has expanded to encompass global environmental history.
+He has published in the fields of environmental history, the history of migration, and the history of public health.
+Amrith is the recipient of the 2022 Dr. A.H.
+Heineken Prize

 for History, a 2017 MacArthur Fellowship

 , and the 2016 Infosys Prize

 in Humanities.
 His work on environmental justice received a “scientific breakthrough of the year” award from the Falling Walls Foundation in 2022.